Construction Union Wage Rate Index

 Data sources and methodology

-The universe consists of the hourly wage rate of a unionized journeyman for all construction unions for all trades engaged in industrial construction projects across Canada.
+The target population for the Construction Union Wage Rate Index (CUWRI) consists of the hourly wage rate of a unionized journeyman for all construction unions for all trades engaged in industrial construction projects across Canada.

-The population that is observed consists of a subset of 25 census metropolitan areas (CMA) and 17 trades.
+The observed population consists of a subset of 25 census metropolitan areas (CMA) and 17 trades.

 This methodology does not apply.